 Given what I say above, acting fairly and reasonably, Options should have made these enquiries at the outset.
-And as set out in the background, these enquiries (along with the other points of query put to Caledonian and then discussed with it) led to Options quickly concluding it should not accept further applications from Caledonian unless they came through a UK IFA with permissions to give pension transfer advice - a restriction which it seems had the effect of no further business being introduced by Caledonian.
-I think it fair to say that Options would have reached the same conclusion had it taken this action at the outset of its relationship with Caledonian.
-And it certainly should have done so, to act fairly and reasonably to meet its regulatory obligations and standards of good practice.
+And as set out in the background, these enquiries (along with the other points of query put to Caledonian and then discussed with it) led to Options quickly

-In Mr H's case, although his permanent address was in the UK in 2012, he's told us he met with the Caledonian representative whilst he was working abroad.
-So, Caledonian might not have carried out regulated activities in the UK in relation to Mr H's case.
+In Mr C's case, although his permanent address was in the UK in 2012, I understand he was often working abroad at the time he was dealing with Caledonian.
+So, Caledonian might not have carried out regulated activities in the UK in relation to Mr C's case.
 However, that does not mean that, in the interests of its customer, Options shouldn't have taken steps to establish the regulatory regime or regimes Caledonian were operating under.
-I think it's also fair to say that in relation to other applications, from customers other than Mr H, Options ought to have been aware that regulated activities were taking place in the UK.
-And if Options had developed that awareness, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr H's application in August 2012.
+I think it's also fair to say that in relation to other applications, from customers other than Mr C, Options ought to have been aware that regulated activities were taking place in the UK.
+And if Options had developed that awareness, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr C's application in December 2012.
 I think this was the only fair and reasonable step it could take in the circumstances.